zdeal1026/frameworkreact/README.md

 ## Description

 This is a updated portfolio using a react application.
+I started to rebuild this application because I didn't reallly like it but I ran short on time.
+I look forward to coming back and finishing this correctly with a navbar that links to the project.
+It's kind of hard because all of my attention is on project 3 at this point and it's hard to focus on it.
+I have already deployed this to github pages so I left what I had and didnt redeploy what I have now because the application is broken.

 ## Installation